This is an advanced topic intended for programmers.

 lparameters SaleAmount do case case SaleAmount >= 1000 Commission = SaleAmount * 0.12 case SaleAmount >= 500 and SaleAmount < 1000 Commission = SaleAmount * 0.10 case SaleAmount >= 100 and SaleAmount < 500 Commission = SaleAmount * 0.08 otherwise Commission = 0 endcase return Commission

 To use this function in a commission report, create a new report and add the desired fields, including the sale amount field.
-Then, turn on the "Advanced layout" option and click Edit to bring up the Advanced Report Designer.
-Create a new field and enter the following for the field's expression:
+Click the Formula button in Step 2 to display the Formula Editor.
+Type a name for the formula, such as "Commission Amount," and enter the following for the formula's expression:

 Turn on the Show 1000 separator and Display $ settings, and set Decimals to 2.
 Click OK to close the Formula Editor.
 The formula appears in the Available Fields list.
 Add it to the Selected list.
 When you run the report, it shows the commission calculation for each sale.